Do you know how the keto diet effects your skin? Learn how to keep your skin as healthy and strong as possible by taking care of your diet.

 The keto diet is 5% carbohydrate, 20% protein and 70% healthy fats.

-All that fat is bound to show up one way or the other in the condition of your skin.
+Importantly, all that fat consumption is bound to show up one way or the other in the condition of your skin.

 High fat consumption and your skin

-There are numerous anecdotes floating around on the web about how the high consumption of oil makes your skin look well moisturized and healthy.
+There are multiple studies that show that a high consumption of oil makes your skin look well moisturized and healthy.

 This has certainly been my own experience, and I no longer use a moisturizer on my body.

-There is a lot of scientific evidence that supports the claim that high fat is good for your skin.
+There is now a large body of scientific evidence that supports the claim that a diet high in healthy fat is good for your skin.

-It has been found to increase the production of sebum
+An increased amount of dietary fat has been found to boost the production of sebum

-This extra sebum moisturizes and softens the skin .
+It’s this extra sebum moisturizes and softens the skin .
+Sebum is guaranteed to make your skin feel well hydrated and smooth.

-In this study (1) the researchers pointed out that the fact that the keto diet encourages the consumption of fatty fish.
+In this study (1) the researchers pointed out that that the keto diet encourages the consumption of fatty fish.

-Regularly eating fatty fish can influence the condition of your skin.
+This is important because it’s well known that by regular consumption of fatty fish you can influence the condition of your skin.

 Omega 3 has anti-inflammatory properties as well as being a nutritional super star.